Hang up on unexpected calls claiming to be from our fraud team and contact us directly instead. More ways to keep your data safe.

 It’s easy to get caught up in ‘what’s in it for me’ and be less thoughtful about the perspective of others.
 This is risky.
 When it's all about you with no consideration of the business needs, the chances that your request will be received well are greatly reduced.

-Sounding a little self-focused?
+Let’s look at a flexible working request for example.
 We believe that with every win for you, comes a win for the business.
 When pitching your request, look for ways to express the business value of this arrangement and make that the focus of the conversation.

 Maybe you're more productive at home because you have less interruptions.
 Maybe you can commit to full time instead of part time when the commute is reduced.
 Or maybe the trade-off in flexibility allows you to start and finish earlier or later to more easily link with your colleagues in different time zones.